Tissue homeostasis from stemcells.

 Germline stem cell activity

 Our research has recently expanded towards investigating the regulation of germline stem cell divisions.
-We have discovered that germline stem cells can respond to a demand for specilized cells and are currently dissecting the signaling pathway that regulates this response.
+We have discovered that germline stem cells can respond to a demand for specialized cells.
+When males are repeatedly mated, they increase the division frequency of their germline stem cells.
+This response is dependent on G-protein signaling.

 Figure legend: Each germline stem cell division produces exactly 64 sperm cells.
 When males are challenged to produce more sperm, the germline stem cells increase their division frequency.